I tried anomaly detection for industrial sensors with SKAB and time series foundation models

 120M multivariate 0.6234 0.247 0.960 7.3 ms / 8 sensor 264 MB

-What catches the eye when looking at these numbers is that going multivariate with 28M raises AUC by +2.7 points, while with 120M it slightly degrades by -1.2 points.
-In the previous ETTh1 benchmark, "120M shows -7% OT MASE with multivariate" was also observed, so this is consistent as a trend — it appears that 120M with sufficient capacity is fine with univariate, while the smaller 28M gets a boost from cross-channel attention.
+What stands out when looking at these numbers is that enabling multivariate for 28M raises AUC by +2.7 points, while for 120M it causes a slight regression of -1.2 points.
+In the previous ETTh1 benchmark, "120M multivariate showed a -7% improvement in OT MASE," so the trend is consistent — the picture that emerges is that 120M with ample capacity is sufficient in univariate mode, while the smaller 28M gets a boost from cross-channel attention.

 The latency side is even clearer.
-When processing 8 sensors per window, the 28M goes from 30 ms in univariate 8-parallel to 4.1 ms in multivariate, and the 120M goes from 52 ms to 7.3 ms, roughly a 7x speedup for both.
-Since the mechanism of returning predictions for 8 sensors in a single forward pass works directly in its favor, going multivariate appears to be not just cost-free but actually a net positive.
+When processing 8 sensors per window, 28M drops from 30 ms (8 univariate in parallel) to 4.1 ms in multivariate mode, and 120M drops from 52 ms to 7.3 ms — roughly a 7× speedup for both.
+Since one forward pass returns predictions for all 8 sensors, multivariate mode is not just cost-free but actually a net positive.

 Chronos-2 28M / 120M univariate vs multivariate

-Against a PLC scan cycle budget (typically 100 ms to 1 second), the 4.1 ms of Chronos-2 28M multivariate offers more than 25x headroom.
-GPU memory is also around 88 MB, a size that can comfortably fit on edge devices like the Jetson Orin Nano class.
-Among the 34 datasets, 28M multivariate outperformed 120M multivariate on 18 datasets, so there seems to be no reason to dismiss 28M if edge deployment is a consideration.
+Against a PLC scan cycle budget (typically 100 ms to 1 second), Chronos-2 28M multivariate at 4.1 ms has more than 25× headroom.
+GPU memory is also around 88 MB, a size that comfortably fits on edge devices like the Jetson Orin Nano class.
+Among the 34 datasets, 28M multivariate outperformed 120M multivariate in 18 of them, so there is little reason to discard 28M when edge deployment is in scope.

 Anomaly Detection with TimesFM 2.5

-TimesFM 2.5's forecast(inputs=[1Darray]) is a univariate-only API that accepts a list of 1D inputs.
-To handle multivariate data, residuals from independently predicting 8 sensors must be aggregated into one score in a downstream step.
-Three aggregation strategies — mean / max / pca — were compared.
+TimesFM 2.5's forecast(inputs=[1Darray]) is a univariate-only API that takes a list of 1D inputs.
+To handle multivariate data, you independently predict 8 sensors and then aggregate the residuals into one score in the downstream step.
+I compared three aggregation strategies: mean / max / pca.

-Aggregation Strategy AUC Median min max Scenarios where it works best
+Aggregation AUC Median min max Best suited for

-Looking at the numbers, mean clearly outperforms the others with a median of 0.77, pulling ahead by a wide margin.
-Max is good at catching sudden spikes in a single sensor but showed a weakness against noise.
-PCA theoretically aims to capture "anomalies that deviate from the normal correlation structure," but with SKAB's dataset size (roughly 30–60 windows per dataset), estimation of the first principal component tends to be unstable, resulting in AUC even lower than max.
+Looking at the numbers, mean pulls ahead of the others by a margin, with a median of 0.77.
+While max is good at catching sudden spikes in a single sensor, its weakness of being sensitive to noise showed up here.
+PCA in theory aims for "anomalies that deviate from the normal correlation structure," but with SKAB's dataset size (roughly 30-60 windows per dataset), the estimation of the first principal component tends to be unstable, resulting in AUC even lower than max.

 TimesFM 2.5 (c=512) aggregation strategy comparison

-The next interesting question is how far back to look, i.e., context scaling.
-One SKAB dataset is approximately 1,000 rows (about 16 minutes).
-I compared running TimesFM 2.5 with context of 128 (about 2 minutes) versus 512 (about 8 minutes).
-In the previous parent article, extending to c=15,360 improved MASE by 30%, so I expected "longer context should always be advantageous for anomaly detection too," but as it turned out, it was not that simple.
+The next thing to examine is context scaling — how far back to look.
+SKAB's datasets are about 1,000 rows each (roughly 16 minutes).
+I ran TimesFM 2.5 with contexts of 128 (about 2 minutes) and 512 (about 8 minutes) and compared them.
+In the parent article, extending to c=15,360 improved MASE by 30%, so I expected "longer context should always be better for anomaly detection too" — but as it turned out, it wasn't that simple.

-Context AUC Median (mean aggregation) std Number of evaluable datasets
+Context AUC Median (mean agg.) std Evaluable datasets

 c=128 0.6822 0.162 12